abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_5_Variables_Dtypes/Section_5.md

     - int x = 21, int y = 32, z = 14.

     - int x,z = 94, valid but only z is initialized.

+## Basic data types

+- *int*:

+- *float*:

+- *double*:

+- *char*:

+- *_Bool*:

+- The difference between the types is in the amount of memory they occupy and the range of the values.

+    - The amount of storage that is allocated to store a particular type of data.

+    - Depends on the computer is beeing run.

+    - An int might take up 32 bits on one computer, or perhaps it might be store in 64.